 - Conduct annual audits

-- Ethylene Oxide Sterilization Association, Inc. (EOSA): A non-profit organization whose members include medical device manufacturers, sterilization consultants, laboratories, contract sterilizers, and equipment manufacturers with a common interest in promoting the use of ethylene oxide.
-EOSA works to educate industry, regulators, and the public on the uses and benefits of ethylene oxide.
-EOSA also works to improve safety standards, foster industry communications, and provide a forum for many subjects related to ethylene oxide sterilization.
+- Ethylene Oxide Sterilization Association, Inc. (EOSA): EOSA is a non-profit organization whose members include ethylene oxide (EO) suppliers, medical device manufacturers, sterilization consultants, laboratories, contract sterilizers, analytical equipment and systems suppliers, and sterilization equipment manufacturers with a common interest in promoting the use of EO sterilization.
+EOSA works to educate industry, regulators, and the public on the uses and benefits of EO sterilization.
+EOSA also works to improve safety standards, foster industry communications, and provide a forum for many subjects related to EO sterilization.
+Membership in EOSA is open to any interested participant in the EO sterilization industry.

-- Ethyleneamines Product Stewardship Discussion Group (EPSDG): A group comprised of producers of numerous ethyleneamines products formed to discuss and review product stewardship matters related to these products, in the hope of assisting in the safe use and handling of these chemicals by all who come into contact with them.
+- Ethyleneamines Product Stewardship Discussion Group (EPSDG): EPSDG provides a forum for producers of ethylenediamine (EDA), diethylenetriamine (DETA), triethylenetetramine (TETA), tetraethylenepentamine (TEPA), polyethylenepolyamines (higher ethyleneamines), aminoethylethanolamine (AEEA), aminoethylpiperazine (AEP), and piperazine (PIP) to discuss and review product stewardship matters related to these products, in the hope of assisting in the safe use and handling of these chemicals by all who come into contact with them.

-- Hydrogen Sulfide Coalition: A coalition focused on opportunities to improve the safe use and handling of hydrogen sulfide and to advance advocacy positions.
-Members monitor and address regulatory, product stewardship, research, and related matters pertinent to hydrogen sulfide uses and manufacturing applications.
+- Hydrogen Sulfide (H2S) Coalition: The H2S Coalition focuses on opportunities to improve the safe use and handling of H2S and to advance advocacy positions.
+Members monitor and address regulatory, product stewardship, research, and related matters pertinent to H2S as they relate to members’ manufacturing processes.

-- N-Methylpyrrolidone Producers Group, Inc. (NMP Producers Group): A group of domestic manufacturers of N-methylpyrrolidone (NMP), formed to promote the safe use of NMP and NMP derivatives through research, product stewardship, and outreach efforts within the framework of responsible chemical management.
+- N-Methylpyrrolidone Producers Group, Inc. (NMP Producers Group): The NMP Producers Group is composed of the domestic manufacturers of N-methylpyrrolidone (NMP), and promotes the safe use of NMP and NMP derivatives through research, product stewardship, and outreach efforts within the framework of responsible chemical management.
+Membership in the NMP Producers Group is open to U.S. producers of NMP.

-- North American Metals Council (NAMC): A not-for-profit group of metals-producing and metals-using associations and companies that focus on a broad range of science and policy issues that affect metals in a generic way.
+- North American Metals Council (NAMC): NAMC is an unincorporated not-for-profit group of metals-producing and metals-using associations and companies that focus on a broad range of science and policy issues that affect metals in a generic way.
+Membership in NAMC is open to all companies that are either producers or users of metals and minerals and to associations that represent such companies.

-- Tetrahydrofuran Task Force: A task force representing U.S. manufacturers and users of tetrahydrofuran (THF).
+- Tetrahydrofuran Task Force: The Tetrahydrofuran Task Force represents U.S. manufacturers and users of tetrahydrofuran (THF).
 Its mission is to address scientific, regulatory, and product stewardship issues concerning the health, safety, or environmental aspects of THF or products using THF.
+Membership in the Task Force is open to producers and importers of THF and any interested participant in the THF industry.